Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 This is the step to add your qualifications.

 To add your degree(s), type the degree name in “Type degree here” textbox and the university name in “Type university here” textbox.
 Then click on “:material-plus:” icon.
 System only reads the data once you click on the “:material-plus:” button.
 You can add more than one degree using the same procedure.
 A maximum of 4 degrees can be added.

+!!! attention
+    When adding qualifications, Tegola system only reads your data once you click on the “:material-plus:” button.
+If you fill up the details regarding your qualification but do not click on “:material-plus:” to add them, you information will not be saved.

 You may add any other qualifications apart from degree(s) under “Other qualifications" section.
 Maximum is 15 qualifications.